 And it has worked very well.
 More than 135 participants from England, right across Canada and many US states have attended over the years.
 We’ve also welcomed many local researchers as “day campers”.
 They have navigated the transit system, and the idiosyncrasies of databases and filing systems, with our help.
 They’ve worked very hard, enjoyed being part of the group, and made some wonderful discoveries.
 Many participants found the experience beneficial enough to come back for two, three or more years.

-Genealogy Summer Camp 2013 will be held on Sunday, June 16 to Friday, June 21.
+Genealogy Summer Camp 2013 was held on Sunday, June 16 to Friday, June 21.
 We haven’t yet scheduled the 2014 Camp.

 Why would you want to be part of “Summer Camp”?